Episode 30: Coins for Cops and an Update from Blake Masters

 Blake: Well, gosh, you could go in any number of direction.
 You know, I'm I mean, just just reading the CDC, you know the news about the CDC this morning.
 Right.
 Which apparently they based this new mask mandate in the sort of new I think we're going to see a push to lock things down again on don’t want to, say, fake science.
 Exactly.
 But on on very problematic science.
 Right on on a on a paper from India that didn't even pass peer review.
 That seems to be the case.
 And it's just that it really is that, you know, the CDC has a long record of getting things wrong.
 I really think people deserve to live in a country where, OK, you don't blindly trust the government, but you have some sort of faith.

 Blake: in the Integrity of our institutions.
 And unfortunately, we just don't have it.
 So, you know, I'll try to figure out every which way to to reverse course and make it make the government actually work again.

 Sam: You actually had Slate, an op ed in Slate yesterday that it praised Fauci and the CDC for lying because it benefits it.

 Blake: thinks it's dangerous logic.
 The greater possible logic.

 Chuck: Blake, thanks a million for joining us today.
-This is broken potholes.
+This is Breaking Battlegrounds.
 We appreciate it.
 Have a great weekend, folks.
 Will be back with you soon.
 Thanks.
 This guy.